Go-to cameras: are now Nikon F-mount SLRs

-I’ll admit I’m curious about Nikon, their history and bullet-stopping reputation as a maker of the toughest cameras around, the ones the pros consistently chose to take with them to war zones and everywhere else around the globe for the last 50 years.
-I originally had my eye set on an FM2 but it seems I could get an F2 for almost the same price.
-Everyone says that it’ll last longer than I will, so could be a good investment.
+I’ll admit I’m curious about Nikon, their history and bullet-stopping reputation as a maker of the toughest cameras around, the ones the pros consistently chose to take with them to war zones and everywhere else around the globe for the last 60 years.
+I originally had my eye set on an FM2 but I was able to get an F2 for the same price, but it might be nice to have these other bodies too.

 35mm is all very well, and buying the Pakon F335 scanner meant I was making a long-term commitment to 35mm, but I do still find myself tempted by medium format every once in a while.
 As much as I occasionally lust after the Mamiya 7 (and since I’ve started seeing them come in to my used camera dealer it’s happening more and more), this is a much more affordable alternative.